awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    1. For **Subnet**, choose a subnet\.
 If you enabled zone awareness in step 10, you must choose two subnets\.
 Amazon ES will place a VPC endpoint and *elastic network interfaces* \(ENIs\) in the subnet or subnets\.
 **Note**
 You must reserve sufficient IP addresses for the network interfaces in the subnet \(or subnets\)\.
-For more information, see Reserving IP Addresses in a VPC Subnet\.
+For more information, see [Reserving IP Addresses in a VPC Subnet](es-vpc.md#es-reserving-ip-vpc-endpoints)\.

    1. For **Security groups**, choose the VPC security groups that need access to the Amazon ES domain\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](es-vpc.md)\.
+For more information, see [VPC Support for Amazon Elasticsearch Service Domains](es-vpc.md)\.

    1. For **IAM role**, keep the default role\.
 Amazon ES uses this predefined role \(also known as a *service\-linked role*\) to access your VPC and to place a VPC endpoint and network interfaces in the subnet of the VPC\.
-For more information, see Service\-Linked Role for VPC Access\.
+For more information, see [Service\-Linked Role for VPC Access](es-vpc.md#es-enabling-slr)\.

 1. For **Set the domain access policy to**, choose a preconfigured policy from the **Select a template** dropdown list and edit it to meet the needs of your domain\.
 Alternatively, you can add one or more Identity and Access Management \(IAM\) policy statements in the **Add or edit the access policy** box\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](es-ac.md), [[ERROR] BAD/MISSING LINK TEXT](#es-createdomain-configure-access-policies), and [[ERROR] BAD/MISSING LINK TEXT](es-vpc.md#es-vpc-security)\.
+For more information, see [Amazon Elasticsearch Service Access Control](es-ac.md), [Configuring Access Policies ](#es-createdomain-configure-access-policies), and [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.
 **Note**
 If you chose **VPC access** in step 16, the IP\-based policy template is not available in the dropdown list, and you can't configure an IP\-based policy manually\.
 Instead, you can use [security groups](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html) to control which IP addresses can access the domain\.
-To learn more, see [[ERROR] BAD/MISSING LINK TEXT](es-vpc.md#es-vpc-security)\.
+To learn more, see [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.

 1. Choose **Next**\.